-General Options
+General Options¶

-The carml command itself takes a few options that are common to all sub-commands.
+The carml command itself takes a few options that are common to

---connect, -c
+--connect, -c¶

 How to connect to Tor.
-This accepts a Twisted endpoint client string as well as just a port.
-The default is localhost:9151 (Tor Browser Bundle default).
-Some examples:
+This accepts a Twisted endpoint client string

 $ carml --connect 9151